Section31/Terms-of-Service/README.md

 	<dd>Due to the public and un-editable nature of the blockchain, it is impossible to delete or remove the transactions created by the translation process.
 However, these entries are unidentifiable as the wallet and transaction ids do not identify an individual on their own.
 Once you execute a translation, there is no way to remove it from the public ledger.</dd>
 </dl>

-## FINANCIAL RISK, LIABILITY, AND WARRENTY
+## FINANCIAL RISK, LIABILITY, AND WARRANTY
 Use of our website and services may carry financial risk, and is to be used as an experimental software utility only.
 In no event shall we be liable or responsible for any damages, claims, applications, losses, injuries, delays, accidents, costs, business interruption costs, or other expenses (including, without limitation, attorneys' fees or the costs of any claim or suit), nor for any incidental, direct, indirect, general, special, punitive, exemplary, or consequential damages, loss of goodwill or business profits, loss of cryptocurrency or digital assets, work stoppage, data loss, computer failure or malfunction, or any other commercial or other losses directly or indirectly arising out of or related to: our Terms; the Privacy Statement; any service of ours; the use of our website; any use of your digital assets or cryptocurrency on our website, services, or affiliates by any other party not authorized by you (collectively, all of the foregoing items shall be referred to herein as "Losses").

 We are hereby released by you from liability for any and all Losses.
 We disclaim any and all warranties or guarantees, including any warranty of merchantability and warranty of fitness for any particular purpose.
 The foregoing limitations of liability shall apply whether the alleged liability or Losses are based on contract, negligence, tort, strict liability, or any other basis, even if we have been advised of or should have known of the possibility of such losses and damages, and without regard to the success or effectiveness of other remedies.